Emma Overd: Life

 After 1909 she was given an old age pension which allowed her to buy a beer each week at Langport's Railway Hotel where she would frequently sing.
-William died in 1914.
-Overd died a widow in Langport in 1928 and she was buried in Curry Rivel but the precise location is unknown.

 Private life

 She married William Overd on 25 February 1860 and they had nine children although three did not survive childhood.
 They lived around Langport.
+William died in 1914.
+Overd died a widow in Langport in 1928 and she was buried in Curry Rivel but the precise location is unknown.